KobeChui/showFDtables/Readme.md

 4. Implementation
     My code is separated into 4 main parts: the driver program - showFDtables.c, the command line parser - parse_command_line.c, process related programs - process_info.c and process_cdt.c and lastly tables printing program - table_display.c
-    Header files are used to connect them, that is parse_command_line.h, process.h, and table_display.h respectively. showFDtables.c is a driver programs that uses functions in parse_command_line.h to parse and save command line arguments, retrieves all accessible process information from the OS using functions from process.h, and prints the FD tables which the user specifies with flags in the command line using the functions in table_display.h
+    Header files are used to connect them, that is parse_command_line.h, process.h, and table_display.h respectively. showFDtables.c is a driver programs that uses functions in parse_command_line.h to parse and save command line arguments, retrieves all accessible process information from the OS using functions from process.h, and prints the FD tables which the user specifies with flags in the command line using the functions in table_display.

     parse_command_line.h contains the struct flags which stores all the possible flags for this assignment, inlcuding --per-process, --systemWide, --Vnodes, --composite, --summary, and --threshold which requires a integer argument. parse_command_line.c contains the logic to parse and store the command line arguments.
 In particular I used getopt_long() with the struct option provided by <getopt.h> which makes reading options more convenient.
     I first checked the position of positional arguments, as it must be located before any flags appear.
 Then for the threshold flag, since it takes an argument, the argument must be thoroughly checked and it must be a non-negative integer.
 Lastly, every flag indicated is saved and I checked the validity of the positional argument which represents a specific PID.

+    ```c
+    //Defined a data type flags to store all the indicated flags and arguments
+    typedef struct Flags{
+        int pid;
+        int process;
+        int system_wide;
+        int vnodes;
+        int composite;
+        int summary;
+        int threshold;
+    }flags;

+    //Uses <getopt.h> to parse arguments.
+Also checked validity of arguments, inlcuding positional arguments.
+    void parse_arguments(flags* flag, int argc, char** argv);
+    ```

     process.h contains the two structs that I create and each of which specifically store:
     a. the information of a certain process with its unique PID, its file descriptors (FDs) and the number of FDs for that process.